How much protein do I need per day in my diet?

 Many people focus on the recommended daily amount of total protein, but don't think about how much of each amino acid they might need.

-Indicator of Amino Acid Oxidation (IAAO)
+Indicator of amino acid oxidation (IAAO)

 Most likely, based on these recent findings, the RDA for protein will increase, meaning doctors may tell you to eat more of it.